 Client to specify/explain any special skip logic between questions/pages in the survey instrument.

-SCC staff provide the SurveyMonkey OR Qualtrics link to client to download the survey results when data collection period expires.
+SCC staff provide the Qualtrics link to client to download the survey results when data collection period expires.

 SCC staff offer client the option of assisting with data analysis.